-The CIHT provides about journeys on foot.
-It does not provide a definitive view on distances, but does suggest a preferred maximum distance of 2000m for walk commuting trips, accepted guidance states that walking is the most important mode of travel at the local level supporting the above statement.
+The CIHT report provides guidance about journeys on foot.
+It does not provide a definitive view on distances, but does suggest a preferred maximum distance of 2000m for walk commuting trips this extends to cover a considerable part of the urban area.

+This is supported by the now superseded PPG 13 and the National Travel Survey which suggests that most walking distances are within 1.6km thus accepted guidance states that walking is the most important mode of travel at the local level supporting the above statement.